mxcl/PromiseKit/Documentation/GettingStarted.md

 }
 ```

-Whatever the outcome in your chain—failure or success—your `ensure`
+No matter the outcome of your chain—-failure or success—-your `ensure`
-handler is called.
+handler is always called.

-For fun let’s compare this pattern with a completion handler equivalent:
+Let’s compare this pattern with its completion handler equivalent:

 ```swift
 UIApplication.shared.isNetworkActivityIndicatorVisible = true